yangwm/phpkafka/README.md

 * Easy configuration: passing an array of options to the constructor, `setBrokers` or `setOptions` method like you would with `PDO`
 * Compression support added (when produing messages, a compressed message is returned _as-is_)
 * Each instance holds 2 distinct connections (at most): a producer and a consumer
+* CI (travis), though there is a lot of work to be done putting together useful tests

 Changes that are on the _TODO_ list include: